Projected Lines: CGY @ SJ

 Lineup Looks:

-- After going back to being healthy scratched and flip-flopping press box spots with Brett Ritchie, Kevin Rooney cleared waivers and has been officially designated to the Wranglers as of December 9th.
+- After going back to being healthy scratched and flip-flopping press box spots with Brett Ritchie most of the year, Kevin Rooney cleared waivers and has been officially designated to the Wranglers as of December 9th.

-- Dennis Gilbert was sent back down to the Wranglers as of November 27th but has been recalled as of today, December 18th.
+- Dennis Gilbert was sent back down to the Wranglers as of November 27th and recalled on December 18th, but is now on IR as of December 20th.

-- Radim Zohorna and Matthew Phillips remain called up from the Wranglers.
-They were technically sent down on December 5th as a paper transaction to extend their waiver exemption period.
+- Matthew Phillips remains called up from the Wranglers but will look to be a non-participant for his fourth straight game.
+He has seen two games of NHL action since being called up.

 - Defender Oliver Kylington remains away on personal leave.

-- D-Man Michael Stone is officially back from Injured Reserve since November 26th against Carolina, and he has skated on the third pairing with Nikita Zadorov since, but will work alongside Mackey tonight.
+- D-Man Michael Stone is officially back from Injured Reserve since November 26th against Carolina, and he has skated on the third pairing with Nikita Zadorov since.

+- Nikita Zadorov did not skate at Monday’s practice but took the optional this morning.

-- Milan Lucic will remain in and Brett Ritchie will reutnr to join him on the fourth line.
-Radim Zohorna heads up for some popcorn, alongside healthy scratch Nick DeSimone.
-Matthew Phillips will join them in the press box after seeing two games of action since his callup.
+- Milan Lucic will remain in and so will Brett Ritchie to join him on the fourth line.
+Ritchie was a late scratch on Sunday but will likely be in now that Radim Zohorna leaves that line for the AHL.

 - Jonathan Huberdeau will stay in the top six but will drop down and swap with Dillon Dube.
-Huberdeau is hopefully rounding into form after tacking on nine points over his last eleven games.
+Huberdeau is hopefully rounding into form after tacking on ten points over his last twelve games.

 Projections:

-Barring any major changes when lineups are submitted, they are projected as follows:
+Barring any major changes when lineups are submitted, they are projected as follows with the exception of a change for Tanev coming in:

 FORWARD 1: Dube-Lindholm-Toffoli